 Requests for accommodations are considered on a case-by-case basis.
-Students may request accommodations through the Learning Resource Center and are encouraged to contact the LRC prior to arrival on campus to discuss the accommodation process.
+Students may request accommodations through Accessibility and Disability Services (ADS), and are encouraged to contact ADS prior to arrival on campus to discuss the accommodation process.

 Employees with Disabilities

 Pursuant to the ADA, MICA will provide reasonable accommodation(s) for qualified employees with disabilities.
 An accommodation is not reasonable if it poses an undue hardship to the College.

 An employee with a disability is responsible for making a request for accommodation by calling the Hartford directly at 1-888-301-5615 and providing appropriate documentation.